 Integrity, however, cannot always be guaranteed by rules and procedures.
 New dilemmas will always arise.
 De Volksbank therefore expects its employees to let common sense guide their daily activities.
 In doing so, the bank strives for an open culture in which there is plenty of room for open discussions on integrity dilemmas.

 Compliance as part of three lines of defence

 The first line of defence, de Volksbank’s brands and business units, is responsible for integrity in our business operations.
 The Board of Directors of de Volksbank is ultimately responsible.
-Issues that cross brands with respect to non-financial risks are dealt with by the Non-Financial Risk Committee, a committee especially set up for this purpose.
+Issues that cross brands with respect to non-financial risks are dealt with by the Operational Risk Committee, a committee especially set up for this purpose.

 From its second line of defence responsibility, the Compliance department is committed to compliance with and the promotion of integrity in our business operations.
 This department thus develops and lays down integrity frameworks, monitors compliance with these frameworks and provides advice on integrity issues, while making a distinction based on four pillars of integrity: